-Whilst many Amiga gaming icons and enthusiasts alike believe that MIND WALKER - coded by Bill Williams and released by Commodore in early 1986 - was the first commercial Amiga game ever published, at least one or two pioneers involved in the Amiga's infancy contend otherwise.
+Whilst many Amiga gaming icons and enthusiasts alike believe(d) that MIND WALKER - coded by Bill Williams and released by Commodore in early 1986 - was the first commercial Amiga game ever published, at least one or two pioneers involved in the Amiga's infancy contend otherwise.

 It's a Donkey Kong clone released in late 1985--the first game Amiga World received (I was AW's games editor) and, quite possibly, the first Amiga game, period.'

 'Over the years, Mind Walker has acquired a beard of myths that have gained credence through repetition.
 Like most myths, they contain a grain of truth.
 But only a small grain.

 Mind Walker was not the first commercial Amiga game.
 Although among the earliest Amiga games - and probably the best distributed of them (owing to CBM's participation) - Mind Walker wasn't actually released until early 1986, when the Amiga had already been available for some months.
 The earliest commercial Amiga games I've been able to find are Monkey Business and Delta Patrol - both from The Other Valley Software and released in late 1985.'

 [Source: Peter Olafson (Amiga games journalist), "A Tribute to the Work of Bill Williams: Part 1"; Amazing Computing, Vol. 13 Issue 2 (Feb 98), p46]

 Until more recently, no disk image of MONKEY BUSINESS - that is, a scene release or an original release of the game from the publisher - had been made available on the internet.

 In October 2018, however, a scene release of MONKEY BUSINESS was made available to the Amiga community after resident EAB cracker Ross managed to magically rework a bad disk image released by an obscure European cracking crew that was found by dlfrsilver (see HERE, specifically post #20 onwards).